 You do not need to keep your coconut oil in the refrigerator, even if it is hot and it melts.
 It is resistant to oxidation, so it's entirely up to you.

-One of the biggest benefits of cooking with coconut oil, is that it has a high smoke point.
-This makes it the best oil for all types of cooking methods, even deep frying.
+One of the most significant benefits of cooking with coconut oil is that it has a high smoke point; this makes it the best oil for all types of cooking methods, even deep frying.

 Coconut oil is the healthiest oil to use for deep frying.
 When deep frying with coconut oil, it is advised to use refined oil, which has a smoke point of 450°F.